BlogCategoriesCompareAbout

 Follow these steps to generate your first image:

-1. Check model loading: Ensure the Load Checkpoint node shows a valid model
+1. Check model loading: Ensure Load Checkpoint node shows valid model

-2. Enter your prompt: Click the CLIP Text Encode (positive) node and type your description
+2. Enter prompt: Click CLIP Text Encode (positive) node and type description

 4. Adjust KSampler: Start with default settings (20 steps, CFG 8)

-5. Queue the generation: Click "Queue Prompt" in the interface
+5. Queue generation: Click "Queue Prompt" in interface

-6. Wait for results: Watch the progress in the queue panel
+6. Wait for results: Watch progress in queue panel

-Your first image should appear in the Save Image node within 30-60 seconds, depending on your hardware.
-If you encounter errors, check that all nodes are properly connected and you have the required models installed.
+First images appear in the Save Image node within 30-60 seconds, depending on hardware.
+If errors occur, check that all nodes connect properly and required models are installed.

 For beginners exploring different AI image generation approaches, our Best AI Image Generators 2026 guide compares ComfyUI with other popular tools to help you choose the right platform for your needs.

 The most important beginner nodes include CLIP Text Encode for prompts, VAE Decode for image processing, Checkpoint Loader for models, and Save Image for outputs—these four categories handle 90% of basic workflows.
-Mastering these foundational nodes enables you to build increasingly complex workflows with confidence.
+Mastering these foundational nodes enables building increasingly complex workflows with confidence.

-Text processing nodes control how your prompts influence image generation:
+Text processing nodes control how prompts influence image generation:

 CLIP Text Encode: